ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 --- abstract

-This document defines the terminology and interaction patterns involved in the deployment of Key Transparency (KT) in a general secure group messaging infrastructure, and specifies the security properties that the protocol provides.
-It also gives more general, non-prescriptive guidance on how to securely apply KT to a number of common applications.
+This document defines the terminology and interaction patterns involved in the deployment of Key Transparency in a general secure group messaging infrastructure, and specifies the security properties that the protocol provides.
+It also gives more general, non-prescriptive guidance on how to securely apply Key Transparency to a number of common applications.

 --- middle